CENTRES & COURSES

 STORIES OF ENGAGEMENT

 Study materials on these pages are either focused within a Greater London context or authored by a member of PEN.
-Do look at further material under bible study and other resource headings on the national P&E pages.
+Do look at other resources on the national P&E pages.

 Bridgebuilders: Workplace Chaplaincy – A History by Malcolm Torry (Canterbury Press)